jmecosta/sonar-msbuild-plugin/README.md

 These are the current configuration options:
   1. sonar.msbuild.projectchecker.customrules - list of dlls with custom rules to run. see bellow on how to create rules
-  2. sonar.msbuild.prjectChecker.enabled - enables disables project checker
+  2. sonar.msbuild.projectchecker.enabled - enables disables project checker
   3. sonar.msbuild.prjectChecker.Path - external path for project checker

 ### Dgml creator